SchwarzOct/hello-world/README.md

 # hello-world
-Startup repository to learn hot to use Git
+Startup repository to learn how to use Git

+This comment was to test the branch features